kuznia-rdzeni/coreblocks/docs/shared_structs/ROB.md

 ## Overview

-Reorder buffer have to buffer incoming instructions in program order to allow us too precisely handle exceptions during out of order execution and to commit machine state in correct order.
+Reorder buffer have to store incoming instructions in program order to allow us too precisely handle exceptions during out of order execution and to commit machine state in correct order.
+It usually store: PC, id of logical output register, id of physical output register, done bit and valid bit.
+It should allow to check if the oldest instructions are marked as done, to have possibility to commit ready, the oldest, instructions to machine state.

 ## External methods

 ### Insert to free slot

-Ready when:
-- *implementation defined*

 Input:
-- `start` - signal to start operation
 - `PC` - program counter
 - `id_out` - id of RF field where instruction output should be stored
 - `log_out` - identifier of logical registry where instruction output should be committed